kaboel/kaboel/README.md

 ##

 <h4 align="center">
+<p>Just to note, I'm not actively using GitHub, I only upload my random codes and few freelance project thingy here.</p>
-*Note: I'm not actively using GitHub.
-I use other git repositories at work<br/> and college, therefore I show you my Wakatime activity, Behold!
+<p>For work and college stuff we use other git repos, therefore I show you my Wakatime stats.</p>
 </h4>

 <p align="center">